Great to have you here, Rush Limbo and the EIB Network, the distinguished and prestigious Limbo Institute for Advanced Conservative Studies.

 What has gone wrong is not because of me.

-And I'm not trying to absolve myself of having any involvement here or have a having a role, but in terms of having a role with what's gone wrong, what hasn't been me.
+And I'm not trying to absolve myself of having any involvement here or having a role, but in terms of having a role with what's gone wrong, it hasn't been me.

 People are seeking answers to questions that you know really have no good answers.